Full Engagement Summary

 growing population.

-Council undertook community consultation across the municipality including online and in person at 13 pop up location as well as two stakeholder group presentation.
-The feedback received will help inform the 2025-26 Budget, Council Plan 2025-29, Asset Plan 2026-35, Financial Plan 2026-35, Road Management Plan 2026-29 and Revenue and Rating Plan 2026-29.
+Feedback will inform the 2025-26 Budget, Council Plan 2025-29, Asset Plan 2026-35, Financial Plan 2026-35, Road Management Plan 2026-29 and Revenue and Rating Plan 2026-29.

 Ageing Well Service ranked 8th as a community priority.